 Warmer conditions in recent decades have enable species to spread within Britain and to colonize from the Continent.
-Scarce Chaser Libellula fulva was first seen in Devon in 2003 and has since bred at several sites.
+Scarce Chaser Libellula fulva was first seen in Devon in 2003 and has since bred at several sites and wandered to many more, becoming especially widespread during hot conditions in 2022 and 2023.
 Small Red-eyed Damselfly Erythromma viridulum first appeared in Britain in 1999 and in south-east Devon in 2005, subsequently spreading as far as Plymouth.
-Red-veined Darters have increased, mainly as migrants but breeding has been recorded at Dawlish Warren (1995), South Huish Marsh (2003 and 2005) and Lower

-Bruckland Ponds (2006-7), while egg-laying was recorded in 2019 at both Clennon Valley Lakes and Meeth DWT Reserve; the species possibly bred at Blackhill Quarry (EDPH) in 2020.
-Lesser Emperor Anax parthenope has been recorded on at least 21 occasions since the first in 2003, with a pair egg-laying at Squabmoor Reservoir in 2006.
-Vagrant Emperor has also appeared more frequently in recent years, in part reflecting better awareness of rare dragonflies, especially among birdwatchers; in autumn 2013 a pair were seen at Bovey Heathfield and egg-laying was seen, only the second instance of this in Britain.
+Red-veined Darters have increased, mainly as migrants but breeding has been recorded at Dawlish Warren (1995), South Huish Marsh (2003 and 2005) and Lower Bruckland Ponds (2006-7), while egg-laying was recorded in 2019 at both Clennon Valley Lakes and Meeth DWT Reserve and at Soar in 2022; the species possibly bred at Blackhill Quarry (EDPH) in 2020.
+Lesser Emperor Anax parthenope has been recorded on at least 30 occasions since the first in 2003, with pairs egg-laying at Squabmoor Reservoir in 2006 and at Soar in 2022.
+Vagrant Emperor has appeared on over 40 occasions and also more frequently in recent years, in part reflecting better awareness of rare dragonflies, especially among birdwatchers; in autumn 2013 a pair were seen at Bovey Heathfield and egg-laying was seen, only the second instance of this in Britain, and further egg-laying was seen at Soar in spring 2023.
 In contrast to the significant northward range expansions that southern species have made within (and into) Britain in recent years, there is concern about the future of cold-adapted upland and boreal species like Common Hawker Aeshna juncea and Black Darter Sympetrum danae; such species may be lost from Devon as a result of climate change.

-A Wandering Glider Pantala flavescens near Otterton in 2015, a Common Clubtail Gomphus vulgatissimus on the River Otter in 2017 and a Norfolk Hawker Aeshna isoceles at Exminster Marshes in 2018 bring the total number of species recorded in the county to 38, of which 29 are known to have bred since 2000 (three more than recorded by Merritt, 1983).
+A Wandering Glider Pantala flavescens near Otterton in 2015, a Common Clubtail Gomphus vulgatissimus on the River Otter in 2017, a Norfolk Hawker Aeshna isoceles at Exminster Marshes in 2018 and a Southern Migrant Hawker in 2021 bring the total number of species recorded in the county to 39, of which 30, with the addition of Norfolk Hawker at Slapton Ley from 2022, are known to have bred since 2000 (three more than recorded by Merritt, 1983).